 Unemployment benefits in Minnesota are funded by taxes paid by employers.
 The amount of benefits you receive if you meet eligibility for unemployment depends on your past earnings.
 Minnesota may also offer unemployment insurance eligibility to those whose work hours have been significantly reduced.

 Any resident who qualifies for unemployment benefits must also meet weekly eligibility requirements.
 The Minnesota Department of Employment and Economic Development states that unemployment assistance may be granted to eligible participants for up to 26 weeks.

-The weekly benefit amount you may receive from unemployment insurance is approximately 50 percent of your average weekly wage, and the maximum amount of aid you can receive per week is $658.
-These calculations provided by the MN Department of Employment and Economic Development are subject to change at any time.
+The weekly benefit amount you may receive from unemployment insurance is approximately 50 percent of your average weekly wage.
+However, be mindful that the calculations provided by the MN Department of Employment and Economic Development are subject to change at any time.

 Minnesota Unemployment Resources

 Who Qualifies for Unemployment Benefits in Minnesota?